Uranium mining in the Elliot Lake area: Denison Mine

 Denison Mine (also known as Consolidated Denison Mine) is located 10 miles north of Elliot Lake.
 It is just south of the Quirke Mine, and just west of the Panel and Can-Met Mines, just north of Spanish American and Stanrock mines.
-Following successful staking of the Pronto Mine property, mining claims were staked un the summer of 1953 by F. H. Jowsey, A. W. Stollerty and associates.
-These takes were purchased by Consolidated Denison Mines Limited in 1954.
+Following successful staking of the Pronto Mine property, mining claims were staked un the summer of 1953 by F. H. Jowsey, A. W. Stollerty and Associates.
+These stakes were purchased by Consolidated Denison Mines Limited in 1954.
 Denison undertook geological surveys and diamond drilling.

 The mine started in September 1957, and there was mill on site to process 6,000 tons per day.
-The average production was 2,676 tons per day. and the ore milled had an average of 2.63 pounds of uranium oxide per ton.
+The average production was 2,676 tons per day and the ore milled had an average of 2.63 pounds of uranium oxide per ton.
 1957 estimates of ore reserves were of 136,787,400 tons above another zone 100-feet lower.

 63 million tons of tailings were deposited in Williams Lake, Bear Cub Lake, and Long Lakes.
 The mine was decommissioned by Denison Mines in 1997.

-Lancor Mine
+Lacnor Mine

-Lancor Mine (also known as Lake Nordic Mine) is located on the south limb of the Quirke Lake syncline, four miles from Elliot Lake.
+Lacnor Mine (also known as Lake Nordic Mine) is located on the south limb of the Quirke Lake syncline, four miles from Elliot Lake.
 It is located just north of Nordic Mine, and just east of Miliken Mine and just south of Stanleigh Mine.
 It was purchased by Northspan Uranium Mines, a subsidiary of Rio Tinto.

 Diamond drilling started in 1954, which found ore.
 Two shafts were sunk and a processing plant with 3,800 tons per day was constructed.
 1957 reports indicated an ore reserve of 8,289,207 tons that produced an average of 0.101% uranium oxide.
 Tailings were deposited in the valley east of the mill.